 Car insurance for hurricanes

-While car insurance companies don’t specifically offer hurricane coverage, the damage caused by hurricanes is typically covered.
-The damage from the winds, rain and floods are considered a peril or “act of God,” and you are covered for damage from these by insurance that most policies include:
+While car insurance companies don’t specifically offer hurricane coverage, any damage to your car caused by hurricanes is typically covered.
+Damage from wind, rain and floods are considered a peril or “act of God,” and you are covered if you have comprehensive and collision coverage.